-By Dushyant Shekhawat Oct.
-23, 2018
+By Dushyant Shekhawat Jan.
+08, 2019

-BI raids CBI” reads like a typo, the kind of headline that slips past a tired, sleepless copy-editor at the end of their shift.
-But as yesterday proved, not only is the country’s top investigative agency, the Central Bureau of Investigation, actually performing raids in its own offices, there is a gaping rift between factions at the very top of the CBI’s hierarchy.
+“CBI raids CBI” reads like a typo, the kind of headline that slips past a tired, sleepless copy-editor at the end of their shift.
+But as the drama that has been unfolding in the country’s top investigative agency since October proved, not only is the country’s top investigative agency, the Central Bureau of Investigation, actually performing raids in its own offices, there is a gaping rift between factions at the very top of the CBI’s hierarchy.
 The idea of the CBI raiding itself might sound farcical, but in order to understand what prompted the agency to score an own goal, we need to meet the cast of characters behind all the drama.

 So this battle of CBI vs CBI is actually a clash between its two top officers, an intra-agency squabble that would be better described as Verma vs Asthana.
 The bad blood between the two isn’t new.
-In October last year, Verma had opposed the appointment of Asthana as Special Director, due to the latter being embroiled in a bribery case dating back to 2011.
+In October 2017, Verma had opposed the appointment of Asthana as Special Director, due to the latter being embroiled in a bribery case dating back to 2011.
 Verma wasn’t the only one uneasy about Asthana’s elevation; his closeness to PM Modi and Amit Shah, fostered during his time serving in Gujarat police and as part of the Special Investigation Team enquiring into the Godhra riots, raised concerns about the CBI’s ability to function independently from the central government.

 It’s a mind-boggling web of accusations, counter-accusations, and power-plays that feels ripped from a Tom Clancy novel, but it’s the reality of our top investigative agency.

-In August, Asthana filed a written complaint with the government that Verma had accepted a multi-crore bribe from businessman Sathish Sana.
+In August last year, Asthana filed a written complaint with the government that Verma had accepted a multi-crore bribe from businessman Sathish Sana.
 The complaint alleged that Sana had admitted to bribing Verma during interrogations related to the Qureishi case, giving Asthana room to claim he was being framed by Verma.
 However, the CBI claims that Asthana’s letter was fraudulent, and that he was not present in Delhi on the date of the supposed interrogation.

-The discrepancy between Asthana and the CBI’s accounts forms the basis of the FIR that led to yesterday’s raids, which led to the arrest of CBI officer Devender Kumar, who was the investigating officer for Sana’s interrogation.
+The discrepancy between Asthana and the CBI’s accounts forms the basis of the FIR that led to the raids, which led to the arrest of CBI officer Devender Kumar, who was the investigating officer for Sana’s interrogation.
 The FIR has also named Asthana as the recipient of the bribes paid by Sana, countering his claim that Verma accepted the bribes.